rictic/web-template-workbench/README.md

 - Rendering inside of comments is broken
 - Rendering inside of raw text nodes is broken
+- Our DEV_MODE checks to throw when rendering in `<template>` don't work
+- Compiled templates don't work right

 Known rough edges in DOM Parts:

 - ChildNodePart ordering is based on the parent, but previousSibling would be better.
 Should be fixed in Canary on July 18th or 19th or so.
+Working around this by doing our own sorting.
 - ChildNodePart can't be a direct child of a DocumentFragment.
 This is a trickier fix.
+Working around this by rendering into a wrapper element in our tests.